The Deadline to apply is May 10, 2026

-Since 2014, the Visitor Education Center has received over 3,000 pieces of artwork from youth representing over 130 Mississippi schools.
-This contest is sponsored by the Mississippi Wildlife, Fisheries, and Parks Foundation
+Since 2014, the Visitor Education Center has received over 5,000 pieces of artwork from youth representing over 200 Mississippi schools, numerous organizations, and homeschooled youth.
+This contest is sponsored by the Mississippi Wildlife, Fisheries, Parks, Marine Foundation

 See bottom of the page for Judging Criteria and FAQs.
 The contest is only for Mississippi students.